HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_AllpixSquaredRestructureDocs.md

 ## Expected results

-* A restructured user manual which clearly separates content intended for users and developers
+* A restructured user manual which clearly separates content intended for users and developers.
+This could also be separate documents, like a User Manual and a Developer Guide.
 * A reviewed manual with previously missing information on the project and the framework
 * A streamlined online presence which better integrates project website, documentation and code reference